How To Fix Bad Reviews

 The Danger Your Business Faces

 While Google uses this algorithm to make the best projections, the model can sometimes harm small businesses.
 This is because Google assumes that your business will receive a range of reviews in the future.
 When your business receives fewer comparative reviews, it is more impacted by Google’s projected deviations.

 Say, for example, your business has only received six reviews.
 Even if they have all been 5 stars, Google’s algorithm assumes that you will eventually receive lower scores.
 As a result, your overall rating could appear to be a 4.8.
 As previously mentioned, this assumption has a more severe impact on businesses with fewer established scores.

 How 1 Bad Review Ruins Your Reputation

 Now, take the example above and add 1 bad review (1 star – hated it).
-Using the above algorithm now with 7 reviews (6 – 5 stars and 1 – one star), Google will now predict that more bad reviews are in your future and your score will actually drop from 4.8 of 2.8, essential killing your reputation and business.
+Using the above algorithm now with 7 reviews (6 – 5 stars and 1 – one star), Google will now predict that more bad reviews are in your future, and your score will drop from 4.8 to 2.8, essential killing your business’ reputation and revenues.